 If you’d prefer not to get wet, an organised boat tour of the bay is well-suited alternative and you’ll get to see the other lagoons and bays of Gozo, which is one of the best areas for underwater exploration.

 St Julian’s is a holiday hotspot and haven for luxurious hotels and activities.
 You’ll find a beautiful marina surrounded by yachts and nice restaurants, a small but relaxing beach and plenty of shops, restaurants, bars and casino’s.
 If you’re not staying in the area anyway, be sure to pay St Julian’s a visit for a vibrant nightlife and romantic cocktails on the beach.

-It’s a nice place to go for walks around the marina, beach and shops during the day, coming alive at night with the upbeat bars of Paceville.
+It’s one of the nicest places to visit in Malta for walks around the marina, beach and shops during the day, coming alive at night with the upbeat bars of Paceville.
 For recommendations on the best places to eat in St Julian’s (and there’s a lot), check out our restaurant guide here.